 Figure 3: Laser spectroscopy measurement system prototype physical setup shown in the lab (image from Carter Garrah).

 In the search for dark matter, many mysteries remain.
 With so many unknowns, equipping a lab can be difficult, but Dr. Piro and team are looking forward to exploring the possibilities with Moku:Lab.
-“Having Moku:Lab will be an asset for analyzing the signals and live online-monitoring gas concentration, but I’m sure we will find other applications as well,” she said.
+“Having Moku:Lab will be an asset for analyzing the signals and monitoring gas concentration, but I’m sure we will find other applications as well,” she said.
 Moku:Lab’s high-precision Lock-in Amplifier is an essential piece of equipment to determine the NEWS-G detector’s sensitivity to dark matter as they endeavor to understand more about the universe.

 Please contact us at [email protected]